-Adding a Lifeline to your Knitting-Video Tutorial with Marly Bird
+Adding a Lifeline to your Knitting: Video Tutorial

 Time to SAVE THOSE STITCHES before they fall!
 Learn how to Add a lifeline to your knitting in three different ways.

-I am sure many of you can relate to the feeling when you are working on a knit project and you realize there is a mistake a few rows back and you have to make a decision on what to do.
-Do you rip back or do you keep going?
+Do you rip back to your mistake to fix it?
+Or do you keep going?
 The choice can be easier when you use a lifeline in your knitting.
-Let me show you what a lifeline is, how it works and how to add one to your next project.
+Let me show you what a lifeline is, how it works, and how to add one to your next project.

 *This post contains affiliate links.
-By clicking one of these link and making a purchase a small portion will go to support the blog, the price that you pay will not change.
-The small commission that I make from your purchase helps me to keep brining you free content like in this post.
+By clicking one of these links and making a purchase a small portion will go to support the blog.
+The price you pay does not change.
+The small commission I make from your purchase helps me bring you free content like in this post.
 Thank you for your continued support.*

-Adding a lifeline to your knitting is done by adding a piece of thread, or other stringing material, that is used to save your place in your work.
+Add a lifeline to your knitting by using a piece of thread, or smooth yarn, to save your place in your work.
 When working on a lace or cables there is often a lot of things that can go wrong.
-If you forget to do a yarn over, or place the cable in the wrong spot, you will end up having to rip out your work to get back to the spot.
-Ripping out your work can be scary since the stitches are then life and sometimes have a mind of their own.
+If you forget a yarn over, or cable in the wrong spot, you’ll need to rip back your work.
+Ripping out your work can be scary since the stitches are live and sometimes have a mind of their own.

-Using a lifeline in your knitting gives you a spot to rip back to where you know that your stitches were perfect and a spot where you stitches can’t run away from.
+Using a lifeline in your knitting gives you a spot to rip back to.
+Here, you know that your stitches were perfect.
 One lifeline in your project won’t be enough.
-Lifelines should be used every few rows, this will allow you to have different spots that you can rip back to.
+I suggest you use lifelines every few rows.
+This allows you to have different secure spots you can rip back to.

 Notes About using a Lifeline in your Knitting:

-As you string your life line through your stitches be sure that you don’t split the kit stitches that are on your needle.
-If your stitches get split it will make it much harder to remove the life line at the end of your project.
-To help make it easier to add your life line use the cord of your needle rather than at the needle itself.
-There is more room around the stitches at the cord which will make it easier, and faster, to add your life line.
+As you string your life line through your stitches, don’t split the knit stitches sitting on your needle.
+If your stitches split, it’ll be much harder to remove the life line at the end of your project.
+To make it easier to add your life line, use the cord of your needle rather than the needle itself.
+There is more room around the stitches on the cord.
+This makes it easier, and faster, to add your life line.

 DO NOT KNIT THE LIFELINE.
 I can’t stress this enough!
 You do not knit the life line.
-The life line will just sit through your stitches as you knit the next row.
-It will act as the cable, but does not move to the next round with you.
+The life line will sit through your stitches as you knit the next row.
+It will act as the knitting needle cable, but does not move to the next round with you.

 Afterthought Lifelines in your Knitting:

 Lifelines can be added after the fact.
-If you notice that you made a mistake you can go back and add a lifeline to where you want to rip back to but this can be a little more challenging.
-It is easier to add them in ever few rows as you go knowing that you are picking up all of the stitches.
+If you notice you made a mistake you can still add a lifeline wherever you want to rip back to.
+But this can be a little more challenging.
+It’s easier to add them in every few rows as you go knowing you’re picking up all of the stitches.

 Video Tutorials – 3 ways to add a lifeline to your knitting:

-In the video I am working on the Road to Success Chic Hat, made in Chic Sheep Yarn.
+In the video, I’m working on the Road to Success Chic Hat, made in Chic Sheep Yarn.
 I have a full video tutorial to walk you through making the pattern on my blog.

 Or, here are a few hats available in the Marly Bird pattern shop.